TeamUp3Batch/yummydash-frontend/README.md

 ## Project Description

-The Yummy Dash web App is a ambitious project designed to replicate the core functionality of the popular food delivery service, SkipThe Dishes.
+The Yummy Dash web App is an ambitious project designed to replicate the core functionality of the popular food delivery service, SkipThe Dishes.
-This web application will enable users to browse, order, and enjoy a wide variety of dishes from from thier favourite local restaurants, all from the co,formt of thier homes.
+This web application will enable users to browse, order, and enjoy a wide variety of dishes from from thier favourite local restaurants, all from their comfort of their homes.
 This app will connect customers, restaurants, and deliver seamlessly, offering a convenient and efficient food delivery experience.